-Synthesis essentially works by calculations that involve predicates that partition the entire state space into states that satisfy a property or don't satisfy a property.
+Data-based synthesis essentially works by calculations that involve predicates that partition the entire state space into states that satisfy a property or don't satisfy a property.
 For instance, a marker predicate may indicate which states of the state space are marked.
 All other states are thus not marked.